kfatehi/blog/_posts/2015-12-17-wifi-garage-door.md

 This would take two GPIO pins.

-1. read logic level 1 or 0 based on the garage door being open or closed. a [Hall effect sensor](https://en.wikipedia.org/wiki/Hall_effect_sensor) affixed to the door's frame, adjecent to a strong magnet on the door, will do the trick.
+1. read logic level 1 or 0 based on the garage door being open or closed. a [reed switch](https://en.wikipedia.org/wiki/Reed_switch) affixed to the door's frame, adjecent to a strong magnet on the door, will do the trick.

 2. write logic level 1 to a circuit that simulates a button press on the garage door manual switch, located inside the garage.
 We used an [opto-isolator](https://en.wikipedia.org/wiki/Opto-isolator) for this.